SystemsGenetics/GEMmaker/docs/installation.rst

 Prerequisites
 -------------

 GEMmaker uses a variety of common and bioinformatics software packages, but you do not need to install these to use it.
-GEMmaker software is fully containerized and because it uses Nextflow, the GEMmaker workflow is downloaded automatically to your machine when you run it via Nextflow for the first time.
-However, there are two dependencies you will need: Nexflow itself and support to execute containers.
+GEMmaker software is fully containerized and because it uses Nextflow, **the GEMmaker workflow is downloaded automatically to your machine when you run it via Nextflow for the first time**.
+To do this, there are two dependencies you will need: Nextflow and your choice of container executor (Singularity or Docker)

 Required Dependencies
 *********************